shounakgly/shounakgly/README.md

 The following are a few details about me.

 ✍ I love the process of writing to find the simplest and most effective way to turn information into words.
+You can check out my [Technical Writing Portfolio](https://github.com/shounakgly/technical-writing-portfolio#technical-writing-portfolio) to see my writing and content samples.

 🌱 I enjoy learning and growing my skills.
 I'm currently brushing up my skills in API documentation and refreshing my knowledge in Instructional Design.